cassiopagnoncelli/quant-etl/guides/README_fred_economic.md

 ## Data Storage

-### Bar Model Mapping
+### Aggregate Model Mapping

-FRED data is stored in the Bar model with the following mapping:
+FRED data is stored in the Aggregate model with the following mapping:

 - **ticker**: FRED series ID (e.g., "M2SL", "DGS10")
 - **timeframe**: Based on frequency: